elemental-lf/benji/_sources/container.rst.txt

 At the end of each command related `Prometheus <https://prometheus.io/>`_ metrics are pushed to the configured `pushgateway <https://github.com/prometheus/pushgateway>`_.
 If ``PROM_PUSH_GATEWAY`` is not set, this step is skipped.

 The backup script uses Ceph's and Benji's differential backup features if possible.
-Normally only the initial backu is a full backup.
+Normally only the initial backup is a full backup.
 RBD snapshots names are generated with a prefix of ``b-``.

 Helm Charts